Update December 2023

 Your information may be used for the following purposes to:

-- provide the information, products or services you requested;
+- provide the information, products or services you requested or have received;

-- determine your eligibility and process applications for products and services you have requested;
+- determine your eligibility and process applications for products and services you have requested or have received;

 - understand and assess your ongoing needs, and to offer products and services to meet those needs;